Story of St Jude

 They were little farmers who subsisted and paid taxes by farming small parcels of land.
 When Domitian inquired about Christ and his kingdom, Jude’s descendants responded that Christ was a spiritual kingdom.
 The emperor released them, and the persecution of Christians ended soon after.
 When the grandsons of Jude returned to their country, they continued their work of heading local churches in Palestine, where they were recognized and regarded as relatives and witnesses of the Lord.

 Saint Jude Patronage

 Some Roman Catholics see Saint Jude as the “patron saint of lost causes.”
 This story stems from the belief that few Christians summoned him because they were scared of praying to Christ’s betrayer, Judas Iscariot because their names are similar.
-As a result of being ignored, Jude became fairly eager to aid anybody who asked his help, even going so far as to intercede in the direst of situations.
+As a result of being ignored, Jude became fairly eager to aid anybody who asked for his help, even going so far as to intercede in the direst of situations.
 The Church also wanted to encourage devotion to this “forgotten” Apostle, stating that Saint Jude would intervene in any hopeless cause to display his goodness and enthusiasm for Christ.

 The Chicago Police Department, Customs Officers, the Clube de Regatas do Flamengo (a soccer team in Rio de Janeiro, Brazil), and two St Jude’s GAA teams, the first in Templeogue Dublin 6W and the second in Southampton and Bournemouth are all named after Saint Jude (U.K.).
 Others who benefit from his services include individuals in need and hospitals.
 One of his namesakes is St. Jude Children’s Research Hospital in Memphis, Tennessee, which has helped numerous children with terminal illnesses and their families since its foundation in 1962.